 What did they find?
 While the extracts did not appear to lower blood sugar levels in the subjects, the liver effects were very positive.
 Both the aerial part and root extracts exhibited liver protective activity and “significantly lowered” liver enzymes

 As an herbal gargle, it can be used as a remedy for bleeding gums, mouth ulcers (canker sores) and sore throat.

 The powerful antioxidant activity of Lady’s Mantle tincture keeps your looking and feeling healthy inside and out.
 Antioxidants fend off free radicals that cause cellular damage, helping to stave off signs of premature aging and disease.
 Various studies into the composition of lady’s mantle have found that the herb contains powerful antioxidant constituents.
 These antioxidant properties can help protect against oxidative stress responsible for various diseases including heart disease.

-Lady’s mantle, a perennial plant, has been aiding women with menstruation, menopause, and weight loss for quite some time.
-For centuries, women have consumed Lady’s mantle as a tea to prevent cramps and treat a sore throat.
+Lady’s mantle, a perennial plant, has been aiding women with menstruation, menopause, and weight loss for centuries.
 In Europe, it was traditionally used as a remedy for cough, flu, bleeding, inflammation, diarrhea, eczema, skin rashes, edema and menstruation problems.
 It has also been used as an herbal tea for high blood pressure and an infusion to treat diabetes.

 Other Common Names: Dew-cup, our lady’s mantle, lion’s foot, bear’s foot, nine hooks, Frauenmantel (German), maríustakkur (Icelandic), almindelig løvefod (Danish), pied de leonis (French).